MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/decommission/adfs-decommission-guide.md

 Before reaching this point, you must verify that there's no relying party (Replying Part Trusts) with traffic which are still present in the AD FS servers.

-Before you begin, check the [AD FS application event logs and/or Azure AD Connect Health](https://learn.microsoft.com/azure/active-directory/hybrid/how-to-connect-health-adfs) for any login failures or success as that would mean these servers are still being used for something.
-In case you see login successes or failures, check how to [migrate your apps](https://learn.microsoft.com/azure/active-directory/manage-apps/migrate-adfs-apps-to-azure) from AD FS or [move your authentication](https://learn.microsoft.com/azure/active-directory/hybrid/migrate-from-federation-to-cloud-authentication) to Azure AD.
+Before you begin, check the [AD FS event logs and/or Azure AD Connect Health](https://learn.microsoft.com/azure/active-directory/hybrid/how-to-connect-health-adfs) for any sign-in failures or success as that would mean these servers are still being used for something.
+In case you see sign-in successes or failures, check how to [migrate your apps](https://learn.microsoft.com/azure/active-directory/manage-apps/migrate-adfs-apps-to-azure) from AD FS or [move your authentication](https://learn.microsoft.com/azure/active-directory/hybrid/migrate-from-federation-to-cloud-authentication) to Azure AD.

 Once the above is verified, you can take the following steps (assuming the AD FS servers aren't used for anything else now):